ArmchairDevelopers/Glacier/README.md

 ------

 This project was created by our previous lead developer, [battledash](https://github.com/battledash).
-He was hired by EA, so the project is unlikely to receive further development, but contains useful tools and information for mod tool developers.
+He was hired by EA, so the project is unlikely to receive further development, but it contains useful tools and information for mod tool developers.

-Glacier only supports STAR WARS™ Battlefront™ II (2017).
+GLACIER only supports STAR WARS™ Battlefront™ II (2017).
 Supporting other Frostbite games is not in scope due to game-specific implementations.

 ## Project Goals

-Glacier was originally intended as a replacement for Frosty that would entirely replicate the Frostbite pipeline.
+GLACIER was originally intended as a replacement for Frosty that would entirely replicate the Frostbite pipeline.
 Unlike Frosty, which works at a lower level, Glacier was designed to be more high-level and automatic.
 The goal was to:

 - Delete and rebuild bundles, network registries, shader databases, and other game structures from scratch when converting from game source
 - Automatically handle heavy pipeline work that would normally be manual